★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

-If I were already the person I wanted to be, how would I handle this situation differently.
+If I were already the person I wanted to be, how would I handle this situation differently?
 That person that built my dreams, what would he or she have done to get there?

-The Romans had their own concept of genius, which was like the design essence that lay beyond our psyche: it was like our individual star in the metaphysical sky.
+The Romans had their own concept of genius, which was like the divine essence that lay beyond our psyche: it was like our individual star in the metaphysical sky.
 It resembles this concept of the idealized self.
 When we are young, we should develop that kernel of knowledge that allows us to best decide what we want to do with our lives and helps us identify the pieces of knowledge which are most useful.
 It helps if our parents can be very involved in our lives or that we at least have some mentor who can fuel this development.
-Our minds are most pliable then and we have the most opportunity for them most growth.
+Our minds are most pliable then and we have the most opportunity for the most growth.
 Yet, it is unfortunate our time spent at the height of our potential is precisely when we have a minimal understanding of the world, preventing us from best planning how to invest that potential.

 So, for example, it would be possible for people to foresee that overpopulation was the inevitable result of population growth, given two things: exponential growth and the spherical, and thus limited, shape of the earth.
-In fact, Ancient people were all too familiar with constraints on their life imposed by overpopulation and the effects it had on society.
+In fact, ancient people were all too familiar with constraints on their life imposed by local overpopulation and the effects it had on society.
 Their urban development was limited to buildings a few stories tall and their lack of technology meant that food production was limited.

 Further still, they may have been able to at least imagine how things would unfold in future events by specifying what those limitations were that inhibited their growth: human/time/energy cost of food production, transportation, communication, disease and the like.
 Simply by enumerating these, then assuming that technology would resolve them, and then iterating through scenarios derived from combinations of sets where specific limitations were removed, they could foresee social changes and events to unfold at some point in the future.
 Or they could at least try.
 For example, if you assumed that the time required for communication drops to zero or that the bandwidth approaches infinite, you could surmise how that may change society.
 If you assume disease could be controlled, then you might surmise a large city with a democracy like Athens might thrive beyond a specific population growth instead of becoming doomed by epidemic.
-Understanding that cities hosting more than a specific population size determined by the likelihood of catastrophe would change the nature of long-term geopolitical influences: people would lose interest in rural life and power structures in cities would become more efficient.
+Understanding that cities hosting more than a maximal population size, determined by the likelihood of catastrophe, would change the nature of long-term geopolitical influences: people would lose interest in rural life and power structures in cities would become more powerful and efficiently constructed.